jessicahuynh/jessicahuynh/content/portfolio/arabic-grammar-review/index.md

 ongoing: true
 ---

 I’ve been playing around with [Sway](http://sway.com/), the newest entry in the Office line-up, to make a series of brief grammar reviews for Modern Standard Arabic.
-You can find them collected [at this link](https://docs.com/jessica-huynh/3116/arabic-grammar) or individually below.
+You can find them collected individually below.
 I’ll add more slowly as time goes on.<!--more-->

 - [Sentence types and cases](https://sway.com/osQrQGHUPWw5GfuM) (8/7/2015)
 - [Conditional sentences](https://sway.com/iv9UlRRx_ld0-G3x) (8/11/2015)